Geraldine-nneka/Geraldine-nneka/README.md

 - 👋 Hi, I’m @Geraldine-nneka
 - 👀 I’m interested in the intersection of AI/ML with nuclear science and technology
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on works the explore the application of
+- 💞️ I’m looking to collaborate on works the explore the application of AI/ML in Nuclear Engineering and Technology
 - 📫 How to reach me: shot me a mail eldineokoye@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: Nigerian Jellof forever